V-Cent/TTE/docs/tech/toa.md

 You can use this casually by simply fast travelling back after fighting the rare variant you want, or manipulate it by loading/resting close to the enemy formation that you want to become rare.

 ## Combat Techniques

+Here we will discuss various different techniques/glitches that can be used during combat.

 ### General Techniques